-High availability(high availability) works directly between the NetScaler instances of two SD-WAN 4000 or 5000 appliances.
-As shown in the configuration , the two appliances are configured almost identically, except for management network IP addresses.
+High availability(high availability) works directly between the NetScaler instances of two SD-WAN 4100 or 5100 appliances.
+As shown in the configuration, the two appliances are configured almost identically, except for management network IP addresses.

-Note: You must use the same aPA and signaling addresses on both appliances.
-However, all management subnet IP addresses must be unique on each appliances.
+- You must use the same aPA and signaling addresses on both appliances.
+However, all management subnet IP addresses must be unique on each appliance.

 If the active appliance becomes unavailable, the passive appliance transparently takes over the function of the primary appliance.
 This is called “failover.”
 As a result, disruption of services over the network is minimal.
 After a failover, all clients must reestablish their connections to the managed servers, but the session persistence rules are maintained as they were before the failover.